C. Vann Woodward: The Strange Career of Jim Crow

 Woodward's most influential book was The Strange Career of Jim Crow (1955), which explained that segregation was a relatively late development and was not inevitable.
 After the Supreme Court's decision in Brown v.
 Board of Education, in spring 1954, Woodward gave the Richards Lectures at the University of Virginia.
 The lectures were published in 1955 as The Strange Career of Jim Crow.
 Popular myth holds that Martin Luther King Jr. called The Strange Career "the historical Bible of the Civil Rights Movement" in a speech at Montgomery, Alabama on March 23, 1956, though he did not do so; he did cite the book and aver that it proved racial segregation was "a political stratagem", in King's words, and not a natural state of American society.
 It reached a large popular audience and helped shape the civil rights movement of the 1950s and 1960s.

 Jim Crow laws, Woodward argued, were not part of the immediate aftermath of Reconstruction; they came later and were not inevitable.
 Following the Compromise of 1877, into the 1880s there were localized informal practices of racial separation in some areas of society along with what he termed "forgotten alternatives" in others.
 Finally the 1890s saw white southerners "capitulate to racism" to create "legally prescribed, rigidly enforced, state-wide Jim Crowism."

 Origins of the New South, 1877–1913

-Origins of the New South, 1877–1913 was published in 1951 by Louisiana State University Press as multivolume history of the South.
+Origins of the New South, 1877–1913 was published in 1951 by Louisiana State University Press as a multivolume history of the South.
 It combined the Beardian theme of economic forces shaping history and the Faulknerian tone of tragedy and decline.
 He insisted on the discontinuity of the era and rejected both the romantic antebellum popular images of the Lost Cause school and the overoptimistic business boosterism of the New South Creed.
 Sheldon Hackney, a Woodward student, hailed the book.